PeterJohannsenCMT/nvim-jupyter/README.md

 - `:JupyterRunSelection` - Execute visually selected text
 - `:JupyterRunCell` - Execute the current cell (defined by `#%%` markers)
 - `:JupyterRunCellStay` - Execute cell without moving cursor
+- `:JupyterRunCellSmart` - Execute cell; optionally advance to the next one based on the run-advance flag
+- `:JupyterRunCellAdvance [on|off|toggle]` - Configure or toggle whether smart run moves to the next cell
 - `:JupyterRunAbove` - Execute all code from start to cursor

 ### Output Management